Environmental Monitoring, Reasons and Protections, Environmental Sciences

 What is Environmental Monitoring?

-Environmental observation is the observation and study of the environment.
-When we talk about science, we want to collect information where we can gain knowledge (Figure 1.1).
-For example, environmental analysis has identified its role in the first three steps of the ladder and is rooted in the scientific method.
+Environmental Monitoring is the observation and study of the environment.
+When we talk about science, we want to collect information to gain knowledge For example, environmental analysis has identified its role in the first three steps of the ladder and is rooted in the scientific method.

 What is Environmental Monitoring?